Brecon Beacons, Mid Wales

 Search for accommodation, attractions and activities in the Brecon Beacons.

 Sure, it’s a stunningly beautiful national park, but it’s also an epic playpark where nature provides the thrills.
-From mountain climbs up our highest peaks, walking in stunning glacial valleys to cycling through Coed y Brenin forest, everything on offer here makes the most of the great outdoors.
-The Snowdonia National Park website has loads of walking trails including accessible ones suitable for smaller children, pushchairs and wheelchair users.
+Enjoy mountain climbs up our highest peaks, walking in stunning glacial valleys or cycling through Coed y Brenin forest.
+Everything on offer here makes the most of the great outdoors.
+The Eryri (Snowdonia) National Park website has loads of walking trails, including accessible ones suitable for smaller children, pushchairs and wheelchair users.

-Search for accommodation, attractions and activities in Snowdonia National Park.
+Search for accommodation, attractions and activities in Eryri (Snowdonia) National Park.

 Anglesey, North Wales

 Over the glorious Menai Strait lies the island of Anglesey, and despite it being separated from the mainland it’s something not to be missed.
-Anglesey Outdoors Centre in Holyhead works perfectly as a base for exploring the area, plus you can arrange coasteering, snorkelling, paddle boarding and more with them.
 Visit Llynnon Mill, the only working windmill in Wales that produces stoneground wholemeal flour, spot sea creatures at Anglesey Sea Zoo or check out Beaumaris Castle, built in the 1300s.

 Check out accommodation, activities and attractions on Anglesey.